Your privacy is important to us. This privacy notice (“Privacy Notice”) applies to every person from the EEA, Switzerland and the UK:

 Please see the “Our use of cookies and similar technologies” section for further information.

-We also use this information for marketing purposes (see the “Marketing Communications” section below for further details), and for recruitment and talent management purposes (see the “Recruitment and Talent Management” section above for further details).
+We also use this information for marketing purposes (see the “Marketing communications” section below for further details), and for recruitment and talent management purposes (see the “Recruitment, Talent Management and Brand Awareness” section above for further details).
 We may share this information with third parties for these purposes (see the “Personal Information Sharing” section below for further details).

-Where your data is collected through the use of non-essential cookies we rely on consent to collect your data.
-Please see Manage Preferences for further details about the cookies that we use, and to update your preferences.
+Where your data is collected through the use of non-essential cookies, we rely on consent to collect your data.
+Please see Manage My Preferences for further details about the cookies that we use, and to update your preferences.

 However, we may rely on other legal basis when we use your personal data that has been collected via the use of cookies.
 Where we use this personal data to analyse how you use our Sites and Services, it is in our legitimate interest to use your personal data in such a way to improve our Site and our Services.

-Where we use this personal data for the purposes described in the ‘Marketing Communications’ and ‘Online personalised advertising’ sections of this Privacy Notice, please see those sections to see the legal basis that we rely on.
+Where we use this personal data for the purposes described in the “Marketing communications” section of this Privacy Notice, please see this section for details of the legal basis that we rely on.

 Where your personal data is anonymised, we do not require a legal basis to use it as the personal data will no longer constitute personal data that is regulated under data protection laws.
 However, our collection and use of such anonymised information may be subject to other laws where your consent is required.
 Please see the “Our use of cookies and similar technologies” section for further details.